pangenome/pggb/docs/rst/quick_start.rst

 The final process output will be called ``outdir/input.fa*smooth.fix.gfa``.
-By default, several intermediate files are produced.
-We render 1D and 2D visualizations of the graph with `odgi <https://doi.org/10.1093/bioinformatics/btac308>`_, which are very useful to understand the result of the build.
+By default, we render 1D and 2D visualizations of the graph with `odgi <https://doi.org/10.1093/bioinformatics/btac308>`_, which are very useful to understand the result of the build.

 .. _quick_start_example: